-If you want to venture further out of the downtown area, you can find some gems.
-But you’ll either want a car or the number for a taxi as some places are hidden on quiet streets within small neighborhoods.
-This is the case with El Hongo.
-It’s a colorful little spot with some of the same items you’ll find elsewhere, but also Mexican dishes like chicken tostadas, gorditas, or come back at lunch for some great mole.
+If you want to venture further out of the downtown area, you can find some restaurants that are hidden gems.
+But you might need a car or to hail a taxi, as some places are a bit of a trip or hidden on quiet streets within small neighborhoods.
+Both are the case with El Hongo, although if you’re staying in the Playacar neighborhood you could potentially walk here.
+It’s a colorful little spot with some of the same items you’ll find elsewhere, but also has Mexican dishes like chicken tostadas, gorditas, or come back at lunch for some great mole.

 Bonus: It’s not breakfast, but about a block away from El Hongo is a place called Anafre, which is a top dinner pick to get away from the busy 5th Ave area.

-I had breakfast here more than any other place in Playa del Carmen. sure, I lived a block away… but I assure you I wouldn’t go if I didn’t love it.
-It’s a casual and reasonably priced spot, and I could eat the breakfast tacos with chorizo or the Mexican scrambled eggs with a side of tortilla chips every day.
-It’s in the very north of the downtown area, in an area that is a little further form most hotels and is a mix of foreigners living here longer term and locals.
+I had breakfast here more than any other place in Playa del Carmen.
+Sure, that’s partly because I lived a block away… but I assure you I wouldn’t go if I didn’t love it.
+It’s a casual and reasonably priced breakfast restaurant, and I could probably eat the egg and chorizo tacos or the Mexican scrambled eggs with a side of tortilla chips every morning.
+Que Huevos is in the very north of the downtown area, just past Av.
+CTM so it is a little further from most hotels.
+The area has is a mix of foreigners living here longer term and locals.

 Right next to Que Huevos, is Capitan Sandwich.
 It has a small menu of egg dishes, chilaquiles, and you guessed it…. sandwiches.
 My favorite is the ham and egg tostada, which is essentially an open-faced sandwich.
 But their best-known dish might be the giant stack of hotcakes which are served with jam, fruit, Nutella, and syrup.
 Good luck trying to finish them on your own!

-This place will be busy almost every morning as its not only a great spot, but also right on 5th Ave.
+Chez Celine is one of the most popular breakfast spots in Playa del Carmen, and so it will be busy almost every morning.
+It’s also conveniently located right on 5th Ave.
 You can find an assortment of homemade sweet pastries inside and tables outside for full food service.
 They have a full menu of hot and cold coffee drinks.
 And then the large menu includes everything from omelets, to quiche, crepes, and really almost anything.
 Prices are in line with spots that cater to tourists.

 Choux Choux Cafe

-Despite its smaller menu and that it doesn’t have the pastry selection of the other two, this could be my favorite of these.
-It’s a bit further off the main strip on 20th Ave, and typically has a young crowd with good WiFi.
+Despite its smaller menu and pastry selection vs the other two French Bakeries, Choux Choux Cafe could be my favorite of them.
+It’s only a few blocks off the main strip on 20th Ave, and typically has a young crowd because of good WiFi for digital nomads.
 Weekend brunch will be busy, and there will usually be digital nomads working at the back tables during the week.
 I’m a big fan of the quiche Lorraine, breakfast tacos, and salmon benedict.

 Another great spot on 38th Street is LaBrioche.
 They have an assortment of breads and pastries in addition to a full typical breakfast menu with things like scrambled eggs, omeletes, and eggs benedict.

 Bajo Cafe is a coffee shop and breakfast spot in Mercado 30, a small market with several other small food counters.
-You’ll generally find people spread throughout the outdoor market working on their laptops.
-They will likely be people living in town rather than people on vacation for the week.
+You’ll generally find digital nomads spread throughout the outdoor market working on their laptops.
+They are often people living in town for an extended period of time rather than people on vacation for the week.

-What started in 2010 as a small shack selling antojitos (small street snacks) has now turned into one of the best casual breakfast spots in town.
+What started in 2010 as a small shack selling antojitos (small street snacks) has now serves up some of the best breakfast in Playa del Carmen.
 Their burritos and gorditas are what originally made this place popular, but they have now expanded to a larger menu.
-And a few years ago they even expanded into the U.S., opening a 2nd location in Flagstaff, Arizona.
-I haven’t been that that one yet so someone let me know how it is!
+And a few years ago, they even expanded into the U.S., opening a 2nd location in Flagstaff, Arizona.
+I haven’t been that that one yet, so someone let me know how it is!